Ultimate Guide to Social Work Careers UK

 Social work is centred around helping individuals, families, and communities overcome challenges and improve their quality of life.
 You will engage with diverse populations, addressing issues such as mental health, child welfare, substance abuse, and poverty.
 You will provide support through direct practice, advocacy, and policy development.

-In the UK, social workers operate within a structured framework governed by professional standards and regulations.
+Social workers operate within a structured framework governed by professional standards and regulations.

 The profession is underpinned by values such as respect for individuals’ dignity, commitment to social justice, and the promotion of human rights.
 You will often collaborate with other professionals, such as healthcare providers, educators, and law enforcement, to deliver comprehensive support and services.